DrPandemic/aigar.io/clients/python/README.md

 #### Attributes
 - `mass`: Mass of the virus.
-          A `Cell` will explode if it is 10% bigger than this.
+          A `Cell` eating the virus will explode if it is 10% bigger than this.

 - `position`: Position (`Vec2` object) of the virus